 - Fragile items must be packaged in such a way as to reduce the risk of breakage during transport.
 Place fragile items in the middle of the parcel, where they do not touch the sides of the packaging.

-- Fragile goods must be packaged in separate break-resistant casings so as to prevent contact between different items and shifting inside the packaging during transport.
-Any empty space inside the packaging must be filled with stuffing materials.
+- Fragile goods must be packaged in separate break-resistant casings to prevent contact between different items and shifting inside the packaging during transport.
+Any space inside the packaging must be filled with stuffing materials.

 - Fragile goods must be packaged in a break-resistant cardboard box and parcel contents must be secured against shifting inside the packaging using internal supports where necessary.